parfaitementweb/wordpress-starter-theme/README.md

 ---

-## Views
-Wordpress Templates views ending with `.blade.php` instead of the regular `.php` will be parsed using the [Laravel Blade](https://laravel.com/docs/5.7/blade) template engine.

-We recommend placing all your templates in the `resources/views` folder, although default Wordpress location is supported.

 ## Controllers
 Default Wordpress templates files (such as index.php, page.php, etc.) are now your Controllers.
 Define in them all the logic for the specified template.